West Coker Fen

 About the reserve

-If you visit West Coker Fen in early summer it can feel like you have stepped back in time.
-These flower rich damp pastures are a remnant of an older landscape, when farming was far less intensive.
+The flower rich damp pastures of West Coker Fen are a remnant of an older landscape, when farming was far less intensive.
 The reserve consists of three fields on gently sloping land that are bordered by two streams.
 Areas of very wet ground, known as mire, or fen occur along the margins of the watercourses and there is a small pond near the northern tip of the reserve.
 Deciduous hedgerows border the fields, and the streams are lined by Willow and Alder scrub.
 All across the reserve you will find a wonderful array of wetland plants like Greater Pond Sedge, Lesser Pond Sedge, Greater Tussock Sedge, Southern Marsh Orchid, Fen Bedstraw, Marsh Valerian, Greater Birds Foot Trefoil, Marsh Marigold, Ragged Robin and Meadowsweet.

 Drier parts of the reserve have lots of Devils-Bit Scabious, Common Spotted Orchid, Pepper Saxifrage, Meadow Vetchling, Yarrow and Rough Hawkbit.